daisugiland/daisugi/packages/anzen/README.md

 ## Goal

-Create an abstraction over errors, and simplify reasoning to have always predictable result, avoiding unexpected exceptions.
+The goal is to create an abstraction over errors that simplifies reasoning and ensures predictable results, thereby avoiding unexpected exceptions.

 [:top: back to top](#table-of-contents)